afraa-n/individual-project-4/README.md

-# IDS_706-Data_Engineering_Systems
-## Individual Project 4 -  Auto Scaling Flask App Using Any Platform As a Service
+## Auto Scaling Flask App Using Any Platform As a Service

 ### PURPOSE

-This project is for a data engineering course (Individual-Project 4).
 The purpose of this project is to develop a data pipeline using Databricks.
 The primary goal is to create an efficient and functional pipeline that includes at least one data source and one data sink.

 ***